Information for Veterinary Practitioners

 Actions to take if veterinarians suspect notifiable diseases

-Notifiable diseases in Tasmania are those that are 'New' or 'Unknown' or published in lists (Declared List A and List B diseases).
+Notifiable diseases in Tasmania are those that are 'New' or 'Unknown' or published on the Biosecurity Tasmania website.
 The definitions and reporting obligations attached to each type of notifiable disease are summarised below and are set out in the Biosecurity Act 2019 (previously the now repealed Animal Health Act 1995).

-'New' disease - means a disease, other than a List A disease or List B disease, which the person concerned has reasonable grounds to believe or believes is not at that time known to occur in Tasmania.
-Any person including a veterinarian who knows or has reason to believe that a new disease is present within Tasmania must notify an inspector of that presence or possible presence as soon as possible.
+'New' disease - means a disease not on notifiable lists but that the person concerned has reasonable grounds to believe or believes is not at that time known to occur in Tasmania.
+Any person including a veterinarian who knows or has reason to believe that a new disease is present within Tasmania must notify an Authorised Officer of that presence or possible presence as soon as possible.

 (1) if the owner knows or has reason to believe that an unknown disease is causing an unusual level or manifestation of disease or number of deaths in that group of animals, the owner must -